Melanoma Clinical Trial

 Patients with stage IIIB-IIID cutaneous (or unknown primary) melanoma with palpable nodal disease who have yet to undergo definitive surgery are eligible to enroll.
 Patients with nodal relapse including those who have received prior adjuvant IFN and/or ipilimumab are eligible to enroll.

 Suitable patients will be identified pre-operatively.
 Patients will undergo a 28 day screening evaluation including surgical assessment, clinical assessment, systemic/CNS staging scans, and laboratory studies to confirm suitability.
-Biopsies will occur pre-treatment, W3 and the injected lesion(s) will be resected at the time of surgery.
+Patients will undergo biopsies of both planned injected and uninjected lesions (Arm A) and target lesion (Arm B).
+Biopsies of these lesions will occur pre-treatment, at W3 or W4 and the target lesion(s) will be resected at the time of surgery.

-Eligible patients will be randomized 1:1 to receive Arm A (neoadjuvant Nivolumab/(CMP) vs. Arm B (neoadjuvant Nivolumab) during the (Prime Phase) pre-operatively for 6-7 weeks.
+Eligible patients will be randomized 1:1 to receive Arm A (neoadjuvant Nivolumab/(CMP) vs. Arm B (neoadjuvant Nivolumab) during the (Prime Phase) pre-operatively.
 Patients randomized to Arm A will receive: Nivolumab 240mg IV q2 x3 and CMP-001 5mg SC 1st dose then 10mg IT 2nd-7th doses (7 weeks).
 Patients randomized to Arm B will receive: Nivolumab 240mg IV q2 x3 (6 weeks).

-[18F]F-AraG PET-CT scan (18-F PET) is an integrated biomarker and will be performed at 2 imaging time-points: pre-treatment (pre-W1) and on-treatment (W3).
+[18F]F-AraG PET-CT scan (18-F PET) is an integrated biomarker and will be performed at 2 imaging time-points: pre-treatment (pre-W1) and on-treatment (W2).
 At each imaging timepoint, [18F]F-AraG will be administered by a licensed nuclear medicine technologist under the supervision of a nuclear medicine physician on an outpatient basis.
 Each patient will receive a single bolus injection of 5 mCi [18F]F-AraG IV into a hand or arm vein.
-At pre-W1/W3 imaging timepoints, following [18F]F-AraG injection, a 30-min static PET-CT scan will be performed covering the brain to the upper legs.
+At Screening and W2 imaging timepoints, following [18F]F-AraG injection, a 30-min static PET-CT scan will be performed covering the brain to the upper legs.

-For CD8+ T cell density assessments, patients will undergo biopsies at 2 timepoints: pre-treatment (Screening) and on-treatment (W3).
+For CD8+ T cell density assessments, patients will undergo biopsies at 2 timepoints: pre-treatment (Screening) and on-treatment (W3 or W4).
+In Arm A, patients will undergo biopsies of planned injected and a 2nd uninjected lesion.
 At each imaging timepoint, biopsies will be performed.

 Following the Prime Phase and restaging systemic scans, patients will undergo surgical resection.